Affine T-varieties of complexity one and locally nilpotent derivations: Introduction

 We show as a corollary that the equivalence classes of homogeneous LNDs on the toric variety defined by the cone $\sigma\subseteq N_{\QQ}$ are in one to one correspondence with the extremal rays of $\sigma$ (see Corollary \ref{toric-neq}).
 This is also true for normal affine $\TT$-varieties of complexity 1 over an affine curve $C$.
 Over a projective curve $C$, these classes are in one to one correspondence with the extremal rays of $\sigma$ disjoint from the polyhedron $\deg\DD$ (see Remark \ref{feq2}).
 The classification of homogeneous LNDs of horizontal type is more involved, see Corollary \ref{hor-eq}.

-As an application, we show that for a homogeneous LND $\partial$ on a $\TT$-variety of complexity 0 or 1, the kernel $\ker\partial$ that is, the ring of invariants of the associated $\KK_+$-action, is finitely generated.
-Thus, in this particular case, the generalized Hilbert's fourteenth problem has a positive answer (see Theorem \ref{fgker}).
-This strengthens a previously known result due to Kuroda \cite{Ku}.

 The Makar-Limanov invariant \cite{ML} is an important tool which allows, in particular, to distinguish certain varieties from the affine space.
 For an algebra $A$, this invariant is defined as the intersection of the kernels of all locally nilpotent derivations on $A$.
 For graded algebras, we introduce a homogeneous version of the Makar-Limanov invariant.
 For $\TT$-varieties of complexity 0 and 1 we give an explicit expression of the latter invariant.
 The triviality of the homogeneous Makar-Limanov invariant implies that of the usual one.

-As an application we exhibit in Subsection \ref{non-rat} a family of non-rational varieties with a trivial Makar-Limanov invariant.
+As an application we exhibit in Subsection \ref{non-rat} a family of non-rational singular varieties with a trivial Makar-Limanov invariant.
+These examples (in a preliminary version of our paper) attracted the attention of V. L. Popov, who proposed in a recent preprint \cite{Po} yet another family of affine varieties with these same properties, this time in addition smooth.
+It is worthwhile mentioning that generalizing the methods in Subsection~\ref{non-rat} we obtained a birational characterization of normal affine varieties with trivial Makar-Limanov invariant \cite{Li1}.

 The content of the paper is as follows.
 In Section 1 we recall the combinatorial description of $\TT$-varieties due to Altmann and Hausen, and also some generalities on locally nilpotent derivations and $\KK_+$-actions.
 In Sections \ref{toric} and \ref{com1} we obtain our principal classification results for toric varieties and for $\TT$-varieties of complexity 1, respectively.
 The comparison with previously known results in the surface case is given in subsection \ref{sur-cas}.
-Finally in Section \ref{app} we provide the applications to Hilbert's fourteenth problem and to the Makar-Limanov invariant.
+Finally in Section \ref{app} we provide the applications to the Makar-Limanov invariant.

 In the entire paper $\KK$ is an algebraically closed field of characteristic 0, except in Section \ref{toric}, where $\KK$ is not necessarily algebraically closed.